ugururesin/Udacity-CarND-Sparse-Localization/README.md

 Self-Driving Car Engineer Nanodegree Program

 ## Project Introduction
-This project is an implementation of a 2 dimensional particle filter ic C++ for a car that has been kidnapped and transported to a new location!
+This project is an implementation of a 2 dimensional particle filter in C++ for a car that has been kidnapped and transported to a new location!
 Luckily it has a map of this location, a (noisy) GPS estimate of its initial location, and lots of (noisy) sensor and control data.

 ![](img/res_particles20.png)